01 of 14

 Incredicoaster in the Dark

 It looks like a wooden roller coaster, but it actually runs on metal rails, zipping around above Paradise Bay.
-Keep your eyes open when you do loop around Mickey Mouse's face and if you can stop screaming long enough, try to sneak a peek at the rest of the park as you go.
+Keep your eyes open when you do the loop and if you can stop screaming long enough, try to sneak a peek at the rest of the park as you go.

 The Incredicoaster is different enough that we'd do it in both daylight and at night to enjoy it both ways.

-Find all you need to know about it, including height restrictions in the Incredicaoster Rider's Guide.Continue to 11 of 15 below.
+Find all you need to know about it, including height restrictions in the Incredicoaster Rider's Guide.Continue to 10 of 14 below.

 Mickey's Fun Wheel After Dark